flowxo/flowxo-sdk/README.md

 ### OAuth

-If your service authenticates via `oauth1` or `oauth2`, running `grunt auth` will open a browser window, where you'll need to enter your username/password to authenticate with the service.
+If your service authenticates via OAuth, running `grunt auth` will open a browser window, where you'll need to enter your username/password to authenticate with the service.
 We'll provide you with these login details.

 Prior to running `grunt auth`, there are a few things you'll need to configure.

-Firstly, configure the consumer key and secret (for OAuth1) or client ID and secret (for OAuth2).
+Firstly, configure the consumer key and secret (for OAuth 1) or client ID and secret (for OAuth 2).
 We'll provide you with this information, which you should add to the `.env` file.
 It's important that these details are only added to the `.env` file, and nowhere else - they should be treated as confidential and __not committed to version control__.

-A typical .env file for OAuth2 will look like this:
+A typical .env file for OAuth 2 will look like this:

 ```
 GOOGLE_SHEETS_ID=asdasd55151211515.apps.googleusercontent.com